iwantmyname/blog/src/2010/04/10-most-popular-services-to-forward-your-domain-url-to.md

 You get the drift... only by [owning a domain name](https://iwantmyname.com) and having control over the full web address, are you actually able to change the destination at any point in time.
 Don't like Twitter anymore?
 Simply change _yourdomainname.com/status_ to another service.

-You can set up free domain forwarding through your domain management interface at iWantMyName.
+You can set up free domain forwarding through your domain management interface at iwantmyname.